About this Policy

 How we protect your personal data?

-We will not transfer your personal data to any outside party without your consent.
+We will not transfer your personal data to any outside party without your consent or unless this was essential to providing you with a good service.
 We will also not share any details with other members of the system.
 For example we would not provide a list of emails to a business member so they can market their products to you.
+Any information shared with a third party business would be governed by an agreement that would restrict what they can do with the information.
 Nor would we provide a list of business contact data to any other business wishing to do the same.
 Our affiliation with publishers, magazines or press will not lead to the sharing of any of your personal data.
 If you are a business the only data we would make visible would be that already existing in the public domain.

 When you register as an individual member or business member on the ‘Town Pound’ system, it will show other members that you are also a member and identify you by your user name.
 No other data will be displayed.
 It is therefore possible to use a user name that does not identify you.